Linuxfabrik/monitoring-plugins/check-plugins/mysql-open-files/README.md

 ## Overview

-Checks the open file usage in MySQL/MariaDB as a percentage of the configured `open_files_limit`.
+Reports MySQL/MariaDB's current open-files count (`Open_files`, a server-wide status counter) as a percentage of `open_files_limit` (the per-process file-descriptor ceiling MySQL was started with).
+Alerts when the ratio crosses `--warning` / `--critical`.
 If the usage approaches the limit, the server may start refusing new connections or fail to open tables.

 **Important Notes:**